A beautiful self contained bakelite case with carry handle. Polished to a brilliant shine.

 Spring loaded handle automatically collapses to side of case.

 "Golden Throat" label inside of bottom of case.
 Not the original but a close facsimile to the original.
-It seems like a lot of these are missing from units that I've seen.
+It seems like a lot of these are missing from units.
 Hard to tell the difference between the original and the reproduction.

 Side view opposite to the power cord.